Krystoart/task-1-html-css-rwd/README.md

 # Task 3 in course: Web Technologies

-**Task:** create a webpage with basic REST functionality using Node.js and Express
+**Task:** create an api with basic REST functionality using Node.js and Express

 ## Project setup